 Then social media emerged, and marketers eagerly tossed all of their promotional content there, too.

-Treating content like advertising is where most small businesses are screwing up.
 Customers have hundreds of ways to find out about you, so they ignore your blatant attempts.
 “Don’t get the lead and then call them 10 minutes later,” Pulizzi said of marketers’ desperate conversion-chasing.

 Content marketing is about creating content that attracts and engages a target audience, guides them along the buyers’ journey, and helps them make a decision.
 Content marketing has a purpose: to elicit a profitable reaction in the reader.